-One of Japan’s first museums dedicated to the modern art of the 1950s to the present, the nearly 1,000 works in the Hara Museum of Contemporary Art showcase a variety of prolific artists from around the world.
+One of Japan's first museums dedicated to modern art spanning the period from the 1950s to the present, the nearly 1,000 works in the Hara Museum of Contemporary Art showcase a variety of prolific artists from around the world.
 The permanent collection housed in this renovated Bauhaus-style complex, a former residence of business tycoon Kunizo Hara, includes internationally recognized names like Andy Warhol, Yayoi Kusama, Jackson Pollock, an incredible installation by Yoshitomo Nara, and many more.

-In addition to the major works in the art collection and rotating exhibitions, the museum also hosts a lively schedule of performance art, music gigs, and lectures that all promote young, up-and-coming talent.
-When you’ve had your fill of contemplating the art, stop by the museum’s Café d'Art.
-Overlooking the peaceful garden courtyard, the cafe serves a seasonal menu complete with themed cakes made to look like a piece of art from the current exhibition.
+In addition to the major works in the art collection and rotating exhibitions, the museum also hosts a lively schedule of performance art, music gigs, and lectures that all support the activities of young, up-and-coming talent.
+When you've had your fill of contemplating the art, stop by the museum's Cafe d'Art.
+Overlooking the peaceful garden courtyard, the cafe serves a seasonal menu.

 HOME > Hara Museum of Contemporary Art